Agreed-Earth-LTD/challenge/README.md

 ![image](https://user-images.githubusercontent.com/13650586/178600845-d610a539-f5d2-408c-88bc-36cc096a62a9.png)

 Compare with the field truth in outwoods.shp file.
 What can you see?
+Compare year over year data and determine if the accuracy of the prediction model improves.
 Save the plot as .png, python code as task2.py and your comments in task2.md

 ## Task 3